 Of patients with microscopic polyangiitis, 80-90% have positive findings for ANCA and almost all have a pANCA (anti-MPO).
 A negative test result for ANCA does not exclude the presence of microscopic polyangiitis.
 Isolated necrotizing crescentic glomerulonephritis is the renal-limited form of microscopic polyangiitis.

-White persons are affected more frequently than African American persons.
+White persons are affected more frequently than African Americans.
 In the largest US study, the ratio was 7:1.
-However, African American persons were more likely to have a worse outcome.
+However, African-American patients were more likely to have a worse outcome.
 The reasons for this are not clear.

 The male-to-female ratio in all studies is approximately 1:1.

 The age range is 2-92 years.
 However, the disease is rare in the pediatric population.
 The peak incidence occurs in the middle of the sixth decade of life.

 The most common prodrome of ANCA-associated vasculitis is flulike symptoms characterized by malaise, fever, arthralgias, myalgias, anorexia, and weight loss.
 This occurs in more than 90% of patients and can occur within days to months of the onset of nephritis or other manifestations of vasculitis.